Friday, October 12, 2018 at 17:00 in auditorium F

 A contributor to over 900 papers with more than 60,000 citations, Stefan Kaufmann has received multiple awards and prizes and has served in numerous scientific and policy advisory roles, including to the German Ministry of science and technology, WHO, the European Union, the Global Alliance for Vaccines and Immunisation, and the Bill & Melinda Gates Foundation.

-On October 12, he will receive the "Gagna A. & Ch.
+On October 12, he received the "Gagna A. & Ch.
 Van Heck Prize", one of the most prestigious Belgian awards in biomedical science.